 A day in the life

 As a specialized developer, you’ll spend a lot of time writing and improving the code for the projects assigned to you.
 You’ll be an expert in your field and continue to learn throughout your career to keep up with the latest innovations.

-As a full-stack developer, you will often work on a wide range of tasks because your role is truly versatile.
-You’ll spend less time working closely with different team members on the fine details since your role is more top level.
-You won’t depend on your coworkers to complete basic tasks quite as much.
+As a Full-Stack developer, you will often work on a wide range of tasks.
+You’ll spend less time working closely with different team members on the fine details but rather coordinating between different teams.
+You’ll find yourself in a more managerial position.

 What certifications will guarantee I find work?

 If you take a look at job offers out there right now, you’ll see that both profiles are in high demand.
 The starting salary is similar for both types of positions.
 So the real question is, “what kind of work do you want to do?”.

 Startups, however, seem to prefer full-stack developers because they can manage all of the company’s technological needs from the get go.
 If moving up the career ladder is important to you, know that full-stack developers often have a wider perspective on projects so they are better equipped to manage a team.
 They have proficiency in both front and back-end, which allows them to see a project through from a to z.